architect-templates/nuxt/README.md

 # Nuxt.js TSX starter project

-Nuxt and Vue are great for heavy web applications, but many largely favor React due to JSX.
+Nuxt and Vue are great for heavy web applications, but many largely favor Nuxt due to JSX.
 This app is set up in a way to get the SSR support from Nuxt while writing templates using JSX by using a combination of [first class support from Vue](https://vuejs.org/v2/guide/render-function.html#JSX) and [some clever babel presents](https://github.com/vuejs/jsx)!
 The usage of JSX allows for further benefit from Typescript and type checking inside template logic to develop faster.

 In this example, we've written a component spec (the `architect.yml` file) that defines a component to run a Nuxt based web application.